micmejia/bible-dump/NKJV/Leviticus/Lev 16.md

 Then he who burns them shall wash his clothes and bathe his body in water, and afterward he may come into the camp.

 ###### 29
-"_This_ shall be a statute forever for you: In the seventh month, on the tenth _day_ of the month, you shall [^g]afflict your souls, and do no work at all, _whether_ a native of your own country or a stranger who [^h]dwells among you.
+"_This_ shall be a statute forever for you: In the seventh month, on the tenth _day_ of the month, you shall afflict your souls, and do no work at all, _whether_ a native of your own country or a stranger who dwells among you.

 ###### 30
-For on that day _the priest_ shall make [^i]atonement for you, to cleanse you, _that_ you may be clean from all your sins before the Lord.
+For on that day _the priest_ shall make atonement for you, to cleanse you, _that_ you may be clean from all your sins before the Lord.

 ###### 31
 It _is_ a sabbath of solemn rest for you, and you shall afflict your souls. _It is_ a statute forever.